arcus-azure/arcus.observability/docs/features/writing-different-telemetry-types.md

 ### Measuring Azure Service Bus dependencies

+We allow you to measure Azure Service Bus dependencies for both queues & topics.

-Here is how you can report an Azure Service Bus dependency:
+Here is how you can report an Azure Service Bus Queue dependency:

 ```csharp
 var telemetryContext = new Dictionary<string, object>